OMAMA-Taioan/khiin-rs/README.md

 │   ├── data/
 │   │   ├── conversions_all.csv
 │   │   └── frequency.csv
-│   └── src/
+│   └── Cargo.toml
-│       ├── sql_gen.py
+│
-│       └── tables.py
+│
 ```

-You must build `khiin.db` before most things will work.
-The build command is
-included in `launch.json`.
-If you run the command directly from VS Code, the
-resulting `khiin.db` database file will be placed into the `resources`
-directory.
-The rust libraries copy the file from this directory into the
-`target` directory for use during testing and debugging.
+The engine library embeds the CSVs and produces the database at first run.
+For inspection of the database, use the CLI tool included in the engine crate.
+See below for details.

 - `frequency.csv` contains the romanized wordlist with a rough frequency count
   for each item based on the available corpus.
 - `conversions_all.csv` contains the possible outputs (both romanized or hanji)
   for a given word, plus additional information.

-The python scripts convert the romanized wordlist into ASCII key sequences,
+The database generator converts the romanized wordlist into ASCII key sequences,
 accounting for users who decide to type tones or not, and builds tables for
 numeric and telex input sequences, as well as a table listing the probability of
 each word based on the frequency counts.